meili-epfl/Meili/summaries/sprint9.md

 ## Thomas

+This week I worked on finishing the point of interest history feature, which actually turned into a favorite poi feature.
+I also fixed the bug of keyboards which didn't close themselves when the user had finished creating a post.
+Finally, I finished Ahmed's implementation of Facebook login.

+I am glad that I effectively managed to implement the Facebook login feature, especially since it was the first time that I touched that part of the codebase, and I think that I integrated it well with the existing code.

+However, my time estimate for the poi history feature was not enough, as I had problems with tests that passed locally but not on cirrus, which took a lot of time to fix.
+But now I have learned some things which can go wrong on cirrus (such as a test failing and that making another test which doesn't fail otherwise fail) and so I will be able to be faster next week.

+## Yingxuan

 #TODO

-## Yingxuan

-This week I worked on the feature that allows user to customize the app's theme.
-I learned how to use Preferences to remember user's choice without accessing the database, and made the current mode correspond to the checked item.
-I also refactor the code to avoid repetitions and changed the location of the theme button to make it reachable for all users.
-It took me more time than expected to match the chosen item in alert dialog with the correct theme and to reorganize the map's action bar.
-So I did not have time to do the other tasks.

-I should be less greedy in the future and do more research before estimating the time.

 ## Overall team